Fleare Installation Manual

 Note: Ensure you’re running as a user with

-privileges.
-You don’t need to switch toroot
+sudoprivileges.
+You don’t need to switch toroot.

 What the Script Does